Openversa/openversa_C_v1/README.md

          }
      }

-Account Owner: This is the root and owner of the groups.
+<h4>Account Owner:</h4> This is the root and owner of the groups.
 Once you are registered with Openversa as a developer, you will get assigned an application ID and secret key.

-Groups: Groups are containers that contain members, storage, rules, analytics and devices.
+<h4>Groups:</h4> Groups are containers that contain members, storage, rules, analytics and devices.

-Members: Groups contain members.
+<h4>Members:</h4> Groups contain members.
 Members can be people, devices, accounts etc…

-Files: Files are store internal by groups.
+<h4>Files:</h4> Files are store internal by groups.
 Files can be send to any member and will be optimized for that platform and sent with Openversa short URL

-Datastore: Application data can be stored per container using this datastore
+<h4>Datastore:</h4> Application data can be stored per container using this datastore

-Business rules: All event management, routing, processing are all handled by business rules
+<h4>Business rules:</h4> All event management, routing, processing are all handled by business rules

-Analytics: All activity monitoring is done on a per group and all group basis
+<h4>Analytics:</h4> All activity monitoring is done on a per group and all group basis

-Properties Properties of a container are set here such as description or location
+<h4>Properties:</h4> Properties of a container are set here such as description or location